 - the behavioural element (the conduct of the contracting parties).

-In other words, the interpreter – the courts – will rely and consider all these elements when establishing the meaning of a contract or contractual clause.
+The interpreter – the courts – will rely on and consider all those elements when establishing the meaning of a contract or contractual clause.

-With regard to formal commercial contracts (i.e., those in written form), the purpose or intention of the contracting party must be stated in the contract with a minimum correspondence, even if in a deficient, rudimentary or imperfect way (Article 238 of the Portuguese Civil Code).
-This is known as the minimum correspondence test.
-For example, a lease agreement is subject to this interpretative standard because it constitutes a formal agreement (Article 3 of Decree-Law 149/95).
-However, even in formal contracts, the real intent of the parties can prevail if the grounds determining the form of the agreement do not hinder the prevalence of such a meaning (Paragraph 2 of Article 238 of the Portuguese Civil Code).
+With regard to formal commercial contracts (i.e., those in written form), the purpose or intention of the contracting party must be stated in the contract with a minimum correspondence, even if in a deficient, rudimentary or imperfect way.11 This is known as the minimum correspondence test.
+For example, a lease agreement is subject to this interpretative standard because it constitutes a formal agreement.12 In any case, even in formal contracts, the real intent of the parties can prevail if the grounds determining the form of the agreement do not hinder the prevalence of such a meaning.13

-Under Article 237 of the Portuguese Civil Code, if the meaning of a commercial contract is ambiguous or dubious, it must be interpreted in a way that guarantees an adequate balance between the parties' mutual obligations.
-However, there are specific rules for interpreting adhesion contracts.
-In fact, in the event of ambiguous general contractual terms, the prevailing meaning is that which is more favourable to the party adhering to the contract (Article 11 of Decree-Law 446/85 of 25 October).
+Under Article 237 of the Civil Code, if the meaning of a commercial contract is ambiguous or dubious, it must be interpreted in a way that guarantees an adequate balance between the parties' mutual obligations.
+This rule does not apply to the interpretation of adhesion contracts, in which case the prevailing meaning is the one that is more favourable to the party adhering to the contract.14

 It is not unusual for parties to commercial contracts to include a merger clause.
-However, under Portuguese law, this type of clause does not automatically render prior statements or agreements irrelevant and thus they may still be used as a means of interpreting the contract.
+However, this type of clause does not automatically render prior statements or agreements irrelevant; thus, they may still be used as a means of interpreting the contract.

-Finally, if something is not expressly regulated in the commercial contract and no special provision applies, this gap must be filled in accordance with the hypothetical intention of the parties had they foreseen such gap or according to good faith principles (Article 239 of the Portuguese Civil Code).
+Finally, if something is not expressly regulated in the commercial contract, and no special provision applies, this gap must be filled in accordance with the hypothetical intention of the parties had they foreseen the gap or according to good faith principles.15

-In Portugal, there are no specialised commercial courts with authority to adjudicate disputes related to commercial contracts.
-Hence, disputes regarding commercial contracts are, in principle, heard by regular civil courts.
+There are no specialised commercial courts with authority to adjudicate disputes related to commercial contracts; hence, disputes regarding commercial contracts are, in principle, heard by regular civil courts.

-Although there are some specialised courts in Portugal such as the chamber of commerce, the competition court and the intellectual property court, none of them have, in principle, jurisdiction to hear disputes regarding commercial contracts, except for the inexistence or nullity of memoranda of association.
-The competition court, in principle, only has jurisdiction to hear appeals regarding decisions by the Bank of Portugal or the Portuguese Competition Authority.
+Although there are some specialised courts in Portugal – such as the chamber of commerce, the competition court and the intellectual property court – none of them have, in principle, jurisdiction to hear disputes regarding commercial contracts, except for the non-existence or nullity of memoranda of association.
+The competition court, in principle, only has jurisdiction to hear appeals regarding decisions by the Bank of Portugal or the Portuguese Competition Authority, as well as private enforcement cases.
 The intellectual property court has jurisdiction to hear disputes related to industrial and intellectual property.

-In Portugal, there is no specific threshold to litigate commercial contract disputes in court.
-However, the amount in dispute is relevant to determine, on the one hand, which regular civil court has jurisdiction to hear the dispute, and on the other, whether the party has the right to appeal.
-In fact, parties only have the right to challenge a decision before the appeal court if the amount in dispute exceeds €5,000.
+There is no specific threshold to litigate commercial contract disputes in court.
+The amount in dispute is relevant to determine, on the one hand, which regular civil court has jurisdiction to hear the dispute and, on the other, whether the party has the right to appeal.
+Parties only have the right to challenge a decision before the appeal court if the amount in dispute exceeds €5,000.
 The amount in dispute must exceed €30,000 to be eligible to appeal to the Portuguese Supreme Court.

 Disputes regarding commercial contracts involving €2,500 or less will be heard by specific courts called Julgados de Paz.
-These courts were created to encourage parties (whether or not represented by a lawyer) to actively participate in the procedure and settle their disputes.
+These courts were created to encourage parties (regardless of whether they are represented by a lawyer) to actively participate in the procedure and settle their disputes.

-Portugal also has a special commercial debt collection procedure called injunção (regulated by Decree-Law 269/98 of 1 September).
-This procedure was designed to claim monetary debts arising from commercial contracts and starts with the claimant filing a standard form (claiming the debt), followed by the debtor being summoned.
+Portugal also has a special commercial debt collection procedure called injunção.16 This procedure was designed to claim monetary debts arising from commercial contracts and starts with the claimant filing a standard form (claiming the debt), followed by the debtor being summoned.
 If the debtor does not settle the debt or files an opposition brief within 15 days, the claimant is granted an enforcement title.
 If the debtor files an opposition brief, this procedure develops into ordinary proceedings.

-In Portugal, parties to a commercial agreement can, in principle, agree on a provision granting jurisdiction to a specific court to hear any dispute related to the agreement.
-The validity of the provision is scrutinised in accordance with Article 95 of the Portuguese Civil Procedure Code.
+Parties to a commercial agreement can, in principle, agree on a provision granting jurisdiction to a specific local court to hear any dispute related to the agreement.
+The validity of the provision is scrutinised in accordance with Article 95 of the Civil Procedure Code.

-However, alternative dispute resolution methods are clearly on the rise in Portugal – in particular, arbitration (either ad hoc or institutional).
-In fact, the Portuguese Constitution allows for the creation of arbitral tribunals as an alternative dispute resolution method.
-Currently, arbitration in Portugal is regulated by Law 63/2011 of 14 December, which follows, in general, the UNCITRAL Model Law on International Arbitration.
+Alternative dispute resolution methods are clearly on the rise in Portugal, especially arbitration (either ad hoc or institutional).
+Currently, arbitration in Portugal is regulated by Law 63/2011 of 14 December, which generally follows the UNCITRAL Model Law on International Arbitration.

-Finally, recourse to mediation is also being encouraged in Portugal to solve disputes related to commercial contracts (Law 29/2013 of 19 April).
-However, in our experience, mediation in Portugal still requires further development.
+Finally, recourse to mediation is also being encouraged in Portugal to solve disputes related to commercial contracts;17 however, in our experience, mediation in Portugal still requires further development.

 Breach of contract claims

-Based on the above-mentioned demanding standard of performance, there are three main forms of breach of commercial contracts:
+Based on the above-mentioned demanding standard of performance, there are three main forms of breach of commercial contract:

 - delayed performance; and